VainF/Torch-Pruning/README.md

 ### How It Works

-In structural pruning, a "Group" is defined as the minimal removable unit within deep networks.
-Most groups are composed of multiple layers that are interdependent and need to be pruned together in order to maintain the integrity of the resulting structures.
-However, deep networks often have complex dependencies among their layers, making structural pruning a challenging task.
-This work addresses this challenge by introducing an automated mechanism called "DepGraph."
-DepGraph allows for seamless parameter grouping and facilitates pruning in various types of deep networks.
+Structural pruning removes a ``Group`` of parameters distributed accross different layers.
+Parameters in each group will be coupled due the dependency between layers and thus must be removed simultaneously to maintain the structural integrity of the model.
+Torch-Pruning implements a mechanism called ``DependencyGraph`` to automatically identify dependencies and collect groups for pruning.

 <div align="center">
 <img src="assets/dep.png" width="100%">